fcrepo-exts/fcrepo-import-export/README.md

 ------------------------------------------------------

 The import-export-utility supports import and export of [BagIt](https://tools.ietf.org/html/rfc8493) bags and has BagIt specific command line arguments in order to support a number of use cases.
+In order to provide additional support for custom metadata, bag profiles, and serialization, the [bagit-support](https://github.com/duraspace/bagit-support/) library is used for bagging operations.

 ##### Bag Profile